beclab/Terminus/README.md

 | Client Platforms | ✅ Android  <br>✅iOS  <br>✅Windows  <br>✅ Mac  <br>✅ Chrome Plugin | ✅ Android  <br>✅ iOS | ❌   | ❌   | ❌   | ❌   | ❌   |
 | Client Functionality | ✅ (All-in-One client application) | ✅ (14 separate client apps) | ❌   | ❌   | ❌   | ❌   | ❌   |

+**Note:**

->- 🚀: **Auto**, indicates that the system completes the task automatically.
+- 🚀: **Auto**, indicates that the system completes the task automatically.
->- ✅: **Yes**, indicates that users without a developer background can complete the setup through the product's UI prompts.
+- ✅: **Yes**, indicates that users without a developer background can complete the setup through the product's UI prompts.
->- 🛠️: **Manual Configuration**, indicates that users with an engineering background need to refer to tutorials to complete the setup.
+- 🛠️: **Manual Configuration**, indicates that even users with an engineering background need to refer to tutorials to complete the setup.
->- ❌:  **No**, indicates that the feature is not supported.
+- ❌:  **No**, indicates that the feature is not supported.

 ## Getting Started